gitops-examples/rollouts-demo/README.md

 In development a normal Deployment is used, in Production both a bluegreen and canary rollout for the same application is deployed so that both strategies supported by Rolouts can be shown.

+### Pre-requisites

+Your local machine must be able to run a bash script and have the following command line tools available to it:
+- envsubst
+- git
+- kustomize

 ### Installing the Demo

 Note that this demo is assuming it is being installed in a lab or test cluster where the user has full access to the openshift-gitops namespace.